Tara Reade’s Lawyer Says Joe Biden Should Open Up His Senate Record If He Doesn’t Remember Her

 Presumptive Democratic presidential nominee Joe Biden recently suggested that people who believe Tara Reade‘s sexual assault accusations should not vote for him.
-In response, Reade’s lawyer, Douglas Wigdor, said in a telephone interview with Breitbart News that Biden’s comments provide all the more reason he should release his Senate records housed at the University of Delaware, which he has thus far refused to do.
+In response, Reade’s lawyer, Douglas Wigdor, said in a telephone interview with Breitbart News that Biden’s comments indicate that the former vice president should release his Senate records housed at the University of Delaware, which he has thus far refused to do.

 Wigdor said that Biden “hasn’t been that sharp” on many issues, including not being able to remember Reade, who worked at his Delaware Senate office in 1993, when she says the alleged assault took place.
-For this reason, Wigdor says Biden should consent to ”
+For this reason, Wigdor says Biden should consent to a review of said records.

 “We’re starting to now see, as the attacks change from her being some sort of a Russian sympathizer, to there being no record of her working there, to [writing] bad checks, to now it’s sort of changed — I’ve seen things about work performance and even the clothing that she was wearing.”